Episodic Survey of the History of the Constellations

 The Sphaera Babarica

+The phrase referred in antiquity to any non-Greek description of the heavens, and according to some scholars (Jim Tester) usually to the Egyptian pattern of constellations.
 In the opinion of the classical historian Frederick Cramer (and others) there were probably 2 Sphaera Babarica, known to the Greeks in Hellenistic times, a Mesopotamian one and an Egyptian one.
 (Teukros, Antiochus, Valens, (and Peterios ?) mention Egyptian constellations.
 Figulus, Varro, Manilius, and Maternus mention Babylonian constellations.)

 Aby Warburg proposed that the Sphaera Barbarica was devised in Asia Minor.
 From there it eventually (1) passed to Egypt, and (2) passed eastward to the Orient (India and then the Islamic Persian Empire) and eventually became incorporated in the Kitab al-mudkhal al-kabir ila 'ilm ahkam an-nujjum (Latin title: Introductorium maius) by the Islamic scholar Abū Ma'shar.
 (The Sphaera Barbarica of Teucrus was translated into Pahlavi for the first time circa the 3rd-century CE.)
 This astrological tradition finally reached Latin Europe via the Arab-Islamic world toward the end of the Middle Ages (via Spain into France).

 The Sphaera Barbarica has been described as a kind of parasite on the Sphaera Graecanica.
 It has been claimed that it eventually came to rival the Sphaera Graecanica.
 However, it may not have been a serious rival at all.
+The Sphaera barbarica had little influence on the astronomical tradition, but later greatly affected Indian, Islamic, and medieval western astrology and its artistic representations.

 (2) Sources for Graeco-Roman knowledge of the Sphaera Barbarica